 The Test Kitchen makes a regular appearance on the prestigious World’s 50 Best Restaurants Awards list.
 Chef Luke Dale-Roberts offers a culinary experience second to none, but be sure to make a reservation well in advance to avoid disappointment.

-The beautifully appointed Delaire Graff restaurant on the Helshoogte pass between Stellenbosch and Franchhoek offers a dining experience to savour.
+The beautifully appointed Delaire Graff restaurant on the Helshoogte pass between Stellenbosch and Franschhoek offers a dining experience to savour.
 With contemporary menus accompanied by exceptional South African wines, the team of chefs, sommeliers and waiters work together to create a memorable dining experience.

 Get to lunch, chop chop